navikt/snowbird/README.rst

+# About

-Snowbird configures Snowflake resources for dataproducts.
+Snowbird is a utility to declaratively configure Snowflake resources for dataproducts.

 Builds on Permifrost.

+# Installation

+pip install snowbird